osawa-naotaka/unisearch/README.en.md

 };
 ```

 index_class specifies the algorithm to be used for full-text search by class.
 Usually, the LinearIndex class is specified.
-If you want to use WebGPU for searching, use GPULinearIndex instead of LinearIndex. contents specifies an array of JavaScript objects to be searched.
+If you want to use WebGPU for searching, use GPULinearIndex instead of LinearIndex.
+If you want to use a faster search, use HybridBigramInvertedIndex instead of LinearIndex or GPULinearIndex. contents specifies an array of JavaScript objects to be searched.
 The search is limited to the fields of this object that are either strings or arrays of strings.
 If there is an array field in between up to the string field, it is not included in the search even if the field is a string. env specifies default options for indexing and searching.

 The return value of the function is the index created.
 The return value of createIndex is UniSearchIndex | UniSearchError.
 If there is a problem with the specified contents or env, UniSearchError is returned.